No Tags Found!

 From India, Pune

-If a leader does not take interview, or not have enough time to select the right candidate, then he/she doesn't have any right to scold or complain the Jobseeker after joining.
-Because at interview time, we judge an interviewer by our own perception and every person has their own perception.
+If a leader does not conduct interviews or does not have enough time to select the right candidate, then he/she does not have any right to scold or complain to the jobseeker after they have joined.
+This is because during the interview process, we assess an interviewer based on our own perceptions, and every individual has their own unique perspective.

 From India, Gurgaon